DawnDeWaay/tdd-amplify-react/README.md

 The user story and acceptance criteria above describe a desired customer outcome.
 The user acceptance test will link this narrative with a high level how.
 For this tutorial our first application will be a [web application](https://en.wikipedia.org/wiki/Web_application) in [React](https://reactjs.org).
 The testing framework we will use to test this will be [Cypress](https://www.cypress.io)

+- In a terminal window `cd` to the location where you store your git repositories.
+I like to store mine under `~/git`.
-- In a terminal window run `npx create-react-app tdd-amplify-react` to create a new react app
+- Run `npx create-react-app tdd-amplify-react` to create a new react app
 - `cd` into `tdd-amplify-react`
 - Run `npm start` to start the new react app
 - In a new terminal window run `npm install cypress --save-dev` to install Cypress via [npm](https://www.npmjs.com):